openbudgets/openbudgets.github.io/tools/index.md

     primary_link: "#"
     audience:
       - Administration
-      - Data Wrangling
-      - Journalism
   - name: Use the Data mining tool collection
     description: Are you looking to dive deep into your RDF data?
 The Data Mining Tool Collection offers you a plethora of ways to do so.
 Using it you can apply time series algorithms, detect outliers, perform descriptive statistics, do clustering and similarity learning
     image: mining.svg
     primary_link: "#"